Ekkehard-Schulze/indoor-climate-logger/README.md

 Notes
 -------

-1.)
-MS-Z19 carbon dioxide measurement is only supported on microcontrollers running Circuit Python
+1. MS-Z19 carbon dioxide measurement is only supported on microcontrollers running Circuit Python

-2.)
-On MS-Windows PCs only I2C-Sernsors are supported.
+2. On MS-Windows PCs only I2C-Sernsors are supported.
 ADT720 fails due to a driver bug.

-3.)
-On a Raspberry Pi kernel 1Wire and Blinka I2C are supported.
+3. On a Raspberry Pi kernel 1Wire and Blinka I2C are supported.

-4.)
-The script either logs temperature measurements with Python's timer or RTC,
-    or with a DS3231 I2C precision clock.
+4. The script either logs temperature measurements with Python's timer or RTC, or with a DS3231 I2C precision clock.
 On WiFi enabled microcontroller, NTP is also supported

-5.)
-The script writes a tab separated value formatted text file with
+5. The script writes a tab separated value formatted text file with

 ISO 8601 date and time.
 This format is compatible with python's pandas

 and plotly packages as well as with spreadsheet processing.

-6.)
-The script _plotly_time_series.py_ server for generating statistics and interacvtive data
-    exploration using plotly.
+6. The script _plotly_time_series.py_ server for generating statistics and interacvtive data exploration using plotly.
 Try it using the demo data set _20260222_201501_MHZ_19_CO2_log.tsv_.

+7. You find more technical details in _indoor-climate-logger.py_.

 Never forget